 Single Cell Applications

 We provide services for high-throughput single-cell 3´-mRNA sequencing using the nanodroplet-based 10x Genomics platform.
 The system allows flexible cell capture of 500 – 10,000 single cells per sample, with approximately 60% capture efficiency.
 The resulting sequencing libraries are compatible with Illumina sequencers.
 Sequencing can be performed by the Finnish Functional Genomics Centre ( FFGC ).

 Description of the Technique

-- Single cell are encapsulated into nanoliter-scale droplets together with master mix and gel beads, each bead containing a distinct set of barcoded primers.
+- Single cells are encapsulated into nanoliter-scale droplets together with master mix and gel beads, each bead containing a distinct set of barcoded primers.

 - Cell lysis and reverse transcription take place within the droplets, referred to as GEMs (Gel Bead in Emulsion).
 All cDNA molecules generated within one GEM will share a common barcode sequence.